vohzd/feathers-frontend/README.md

 # feathers-frontend
-interface to interact with the featers server
+interface to interact with the feathers server